-If you are aware of scheduled UBC-sanctioned sport travel or a religious obligation that conflicts with the date of an exam, you MUST contact the instructor within the first two weeks of classes so that alternate arrangements can be made.
-If you miss an exam for a medical reason, you must contact the instructor before the exam.
-You must provide medical documentation of the illness as soon as possible following the exam, and it is your responsibility to schedule a makeup exam within one (1) week of the original exam date (unless your documentation warrants a longer period).
-If you miss an exam for any other reason (e.g., work commitments, sleeping in, forgetting there was an exam, etc.), you will receive a "0" on the exam.
+If you are aware of scheduled UBC-sanctioned sport, travel, or a religious obligation that conflicts with the date of an exam, you MUST contact the instructor within the first two weeks of classes so that alternate arrangements can be made.
+If you miss an exam/quiz for a university-approved reason, you must contact the instructor before the exam or as soon as possible after the exam.
+It is your responsibility to coordinate with the instructor on a suitable concession within one (1) week of the original exam date (unless your circumstance warrants a longer period).
+If you miss an exam for any other reason (e.g., sleeping in, forgetting there was an exam, etc.), you will receive a "0" on the exam.